victorqribeiro/randomFractal/README.md

 Since I cannot create my own rules, I took the rules I used to create the tree and a rule to create a leaf and decided to cross them, as you'd do with a plant if you wanna make a new specie.
 So, every time you click / touch the screen, a new fractal emerge from that crossing.

+## UPDATE

+This project has taken an expected turn and I'll update the README later.
+For now, here's how its working:

+Left you can 9 fractals generated from the crossing of the two parents on the left.
+You can click to select / deselect a fractal you like.
+When you click evolve, the fractal(s) you selected will become a parent for the next generation, having a chance of being selected to the next crossing.